UW-Parkside Strategic Framework

 Improved learning spaces and campus environment

 Completing the construction and infrastructure renewal of Wyllie Hall for the 2021-2022 academic year will transform the student experience and preserve this historic building for generations to come.
-Strategic investments will also be made to continue the improvement of campus technology infrastructure and the development of innovative learning environments.
+Strategic investments will also be made to continue the improvement of campus technology infrastructure, development of innovative learning environments including upgrading classrooms campus-wide for remote learning, and improvements in Athletics facilities.

 An ongoing partnership between UW-Parkside and Kenosha County will continue to improve and protect external natural spaces, preserving them for faculty and student research and learning opportunities.
 Significant community development near campus will strengthen UW-Parkside’s appeal as a regional destination.